The Building Blocks of the Zodiac Personalities

 Philosophers, storytellers, and astrologers were not (and are not) passive recipients of information but active interpreters, adding their own cultural lens, philosophical views, and personal biases to the incoming ideas.

-Religion, mysticism, and metaphysics have a dynamic relationship with astrology, and all of these also contribute to contemporary storytelling.
+Religion, mysticism, and metaphysics have a dynamic relationship with astrology, and all contribute to contemporary storytelling.

 Comics, graphic novels, and video games introduce an additional dimension by labeling characters specifically according to moral inclinations.
 It’s not really about their personality traits; it’s more about predicting how they will act.